-- 1. Go to System > Edge-to-edge > Pairing. - 2.
+- 1. Go to System > Accessories > Network speaker pairing. - 2.
 Type the network speaker's IP address, username and password. - 3.
-Select Speaker pairing. - 4.
 Click Connect.
 A confirmation message appears.

 To reach the device interface, type the device's IP address in a web browser.